-It may sound strange when teens suffer from identity theft because none of their identity can be abused for money, at least.
+It may sound strange when teens suffer from identity theft because none of their identities can be abused for money, at least.
 However, it’s their white credit that arouses cybercriminals’ attention.
-If your teen’s white identity is stolen and abused, the bad record will be the shadow of your teen forever, stopping him or her from legal activities such as car purchasing, apartment leasing or job hunting.
+If your teen’s white identity is stolen and abused, the bad record will be the shadow of your teen forever, stopping him or her from legal activities such as car purchasing, apartment leasing, or job hunting.

 10 Easy-to-follow tips to keep safe online for teens

 Keep passwords on all online accounts private

 Your passwords belong to you only.
 You can’t even share it with your close friends.
 Don’t use the same passwords on all your online accounts because all your information will be in great danger if one account gets hacked.